PBS Kids: Critical reception

 PBS Kids programming has historically received generally positive reviews from television critics and parents of young children.
 L.A.
 Story (a division of Blogspot) wrote, "Great for any little explorer!"
-Rob Owen of Pittsburgh Post-Gazette wrote, "Best children's entertainment available."
-Valerie Williams of Scary Mommy wrote, "A wonderful gift."
-Steve Aquino of Forbes wrote, "Making learning accessible in the coronavirus age."
+Rob Owen of Pittsburgh Post-Gazette wrote, "Best children's entertainment available".
+Valerie Williams of Scary Mommy wrote, "A wonderful gift".
+Steve Aquino of Forbes wrote, "Making learning accessible in the coronavirus age".

-Network
+24/7 network

-PBS Kids is an American digital broadcast and online television network operated by the Public Broadcasting Service.
+The PBS Kids Channel (also known as PBS Kids 24/7) is an American digital broadcast and FAST television network operated by the Public Broadcasting Service.
 The network features a broad mix of live action and animated children's programs distributed to PBS by independent companies and select member stations, which are designed for improving the early literacy, math, and social-emotional skills of young children ages 3 to 9.
-Some PBS member stations, such as KLCS in Los Angeles maintain their own locally programmed PBS Kids feed, that is independent from the nationally sourced feed.
+Some PBS member stations, most notably KLCS in Los Angeles and WDCQ-TV in Bad Axe, Michigan, maintain their own locally programmed PBS Kids feed that is independent from the nationally sourced feed.

+The PBS Kids Channel has had two iterations in the age of digital television; one which existed between 1999 and 2005, and the current version which was launched in 2017.

 Network history

-On September 6, 1999, PBS launched the PBS Kids Channel in several markets, in conjunction with the introduction of the PBS Kids brand to provide a unified branding for the service's children's programming offerings.
-The channel was launched on 33 PBS member stations: 19 of which offered PBS Kids Channel as a cable-only service, 9 which carried the channel on their digital broadcast signals in standard-definition, and 3 which carried simulcasts of the channel on their analog signals.
-Of the initial 27 affiliates, 16 of them planned to begin carrying PBS Kids Channel during the fall of 1999, with 11 additional stations choosing to debut it that winter.